 Divorces are far more complicated when there are kids involved.
 That way, you’re not only responsible for you but for your kids as well.
 Divorce can be a pretty traumatic event for children, especially if the divorce is high-conflict.
 As a parent, you have to think about what’s best for your children and try to minimize or put aside completely your own emotions towards your partner.

 Keep the whole divorce process as far away as you can from them, and keep open communication.
-Answer all of their questions, and try to explain the best you can what is happening.
+Answer all of their questions, and try to explain as best you can what is happening.
 Try to minimize sudden changes, and do not throw blame around.
 It is in your kids’ best interest if you and your partner remain on good terms, and they keep seeing both of you.
-This, of course, doesn’t apply if one of the parents is dangerous, addictive or abusive.
+This, of course, doesn’t apply if one of the parents is dangerous, addictive, or abusive.
 If needed, get your children professional help.

 6. Taking care of yourself is a must

 You have to do it, no matter how much you don’t feel like it.
-Try doing sports, reconnect with friends, read books, join yoga, get cooking classes, go dancing… Do whatever you can to keep going through life with a healthy attitude.
+Try doing sports, reconnect with friends, read books, join yoga, get cooking classes, go dancing…do whatever you can to keep going through life with a healthy attitude.
 Don’t be afraid to go to therapy and work things out.
-This can be your chance to do the things you wanted to do always but never really got to it.
+This can be your chance to do the things you always wanted to do but never really got to it.
 Find what feels good for you and keep going on!